 RHA will continue to assist participants in the Family Self Sufficiency (FSS) program to achieve their homeownership goals by providing participants with homeownership activities such as credit counseling, building escrow savings accounts, linking them with local grant opportunities and other local homeownership programs.
-Since 2017 RHA has assisted 75 families in purchasing a home.
-In 2020, there were 29 graduates of the FSS program who collectively saved over \$130,000 in escrow savings over the five-year period.
+Since 2017 RHA has assisted 92 families in purchasing a home.
+In 2021, there were 21 graduates of the FSS program who collectively saved over \$100,000 in escrow savings over the five-year period.
+RHA is implementing HUD's Section 32 Homeownership program and is applying to HUD's Special Application Center (SAC) for the first seven homes that will be participating.
+RHA surveyed its single family scattered site residents and has received 39 responses from residents wishing to purchase their public housing home.
+RHA's Resident Services department staff meets one on one with each resident to develop a path to successful homeownership.
+RHA's goal is to create a pipeline of potential homeowners.

 RHA will also continue to utilize funding from a ROSS (Resident Opportunities and Self-Sufficiency) Grant.
-This grant funds Service Coordinators who assess the needs of residents of conventional Public

-Housing and coordinate available resources in the community to meet those needs.
+This grant funds Service Coordinators who assess the needs of residents of conventional Public Housing and coordinate available resources in the community to meet those needs.
 This program promotes local strategies to coordinate the use of assistance under the Public Housing program with public and private resources, for supportive services and resident empowerment activities.
 These services should enable participating families to increase earned income, reduce or eliminate the need for welfare assistance, make progress toward achieving economic independence and reach housing self-sufficiency.